yasiryagi/helpdesk/roles/council-members/README.md

 The applicants that did not get elected will get their stake back immediately.
 Same goes for those that voted for them, and those that did not reveal their vote.

 ### Term
 On the block that marks the end of the `Revealing` stage, the elected CMs will automatically be given their new privileges.
-Namely, the right to vote on [Proposals](#proposals), and be assigned a [Recurring Reward](#recurring-rewards).
+Namely, the right to vote on [Proposals](#proposals), and be assigned an on-chain [Recurring Reward](#recurring-rewards).

 The CMs stakes will be not only be held until the `Term Duration` expires, but until a new Council is elected.
 The same applies to those that voted for them.